shashank297/HR-Recruitment-Data-Analysis-/README.md

 ## Conclusion
 This project provides valuable insights into the recruitment process and market trends.
 The extracted information can be utilized by the HR department to make informed decisions and optimize their recruitment strategies.
 The interactive dashboard created using Tableau enables easy exploration and visualization of the data.

-For more detailed information and visualizations, please refer to the respective notebooks and the final dashboard.
+For more detailed information and visualizations, please take a look at the respective notebooks and the final dashboard.

 ## Quick Overview of EDA in Python
-- For indept  detail checkout the `Python_EDA Notebook`
+- For in-depth  detail checkout the `Python_EDA Notebook`
 ### Univariate Analysis
 In this section, both categorical and numerical columns are analyzed separately.
 **Task in this section:-**
-- First Seprate the  Numarical and Categorical clolumns for the analysis
+- First Separate the  Numerical and Categorical columns for the analysis
 - In the categorical columns:-
-  - Check the Frequency distribution for the each categorical columns.
+  - Check the Frequency distribution for each categorical column.
-  - Plot the Countplot and Pie chat side by side for each columns
+  - Plot the Countplot and Pie chat side by side for each column
-  - In some categorical columns unique category count is high for those columns we are going to disply Top 10 category.
+  - In some categorical columns unique category count is high for those columns we are going to display the Top 10 category.
-- In the Numarical Columns:-
+- In the Numerical Columns:-
- - Check the Central Tendency for each numarical columns Measures `Mean, Median, Mode`
+ - Check the Central Tendency for each numerical columns Measures `Mean, Median, Mode`
- - Check for the Dispersion Measures with the help of `Discribe Function`
+ - Check for the Dispersion Measures with the help of `Describe Function`
- - Check For the Descriptive Statistics such as `skewness and kurtosis`
+ - Check For Descriptive Statistics such as `skewness and kurtosis`
- - Plot the `Histplot` and `kdeplot` for the each numarical columns for visual representation
+ - Plot the `Histplot` and `kdeplot` for each numerical column for visual representation

 #### Univariate Analysis of Work_type
  ![chat 1](https://github.com/shashank297/Linkdin_Job_Analytics/assets/67503481/34813d10-3714-4eeb-8b66-2826f43239a4)

+ ## Dashboard Screenshot